openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/common_inference_pipeline.md

 # Inference Pipeline {#openvino_2_0_inference_pipeline}

 To infer models with OpenVINO™ Runtime, you usually need to perform the following steps in the application pipeline:
-- 1. Create a Core object.
+1. Create a Core object.
 - 1.1.
 (Optional) Load extensions.
-- 2. Read a model from a drive.
+2. Read a model from a drive.
 - 2.1.
 (Optional) Perform model preprocessing.
-- 3. Load the model to the device.
+3. Load the model to the device.
-- 4. Create an inference request.
+4. Create an inference request.
-- 5. Fill input tensors with data.
+5. Fill input tensors with data.
-- 6. Start inference.
+6. Start inference.
-- 7. Process the inference results.
+7. Process the inference results.

-The following code explains how to change the application code for migration to OpenVINO™ Runtime 2.0.
+Based on the steps, the following code demostrates how to change the application code to migrate to API 2.0.

-## 1. Create Core
+## 1. Create a Core Object

 Inference Engine API: